-Foreign governments.
-A foreign government is subject to both the branch profits tax and the branch-level interest taxes if its tax year ends on or after September 11, 1992.
-No branch profits tax or branch-level interest taxes will be imposed, however, with respect to ECEP and interest accrued prior to that date.
-See Regulations section 1.884-0 of the final regulations.
+Foreign governments.- A foreign government is subject to both the branch profits tax and the branch-level interest taxes.
+However, no branch profits tax or branch-level interest taxes will be imposed on ECEP and interest accrued prior to September 11, 1992.
+See Regulations section 1.884-0.

+Line 2

-Line 2.-Make the following adjustments (based on the principles of section 312) to the corporation's line 1 effectively connected taxable income (ECTI) (before the NOL deduction and special deductions) to arrive at ECEP:
+Attach a schedule showing the following adjustments (based on the principles of section 312) to the corporation's line 1 effectively connected taxable income (ECTI) (before the NOL deduction and special deductions) to get ECEP:

-- a.
-Positive adjustments for certain effectively connected income items that are excluded from ECTI but that must be included in computing ECEP (such as tax-exempt interest income); - b.
-Positive adjustments for certain items deducted in computing ECTI but that cannot be deducted in computing ECEP.
-Include adjustments for certain deductions claimed in computing ECTI, such as: (1) excess of percentage depletion over cost depletion, (2) excess of accelerated depreciation over straight line depreciation (but only if 20% or more of the foreign corporation's gross income from all sources is U.S. source), and (3) capital loss carrybacks and carryovers; - c.
-Negative adjustments for certain deductible items (that are allocable to effectively connected income) that cannot be deducted in computing ECTI but that must be deducted in computing ECEP (such as Federal income taxes, capital losses in excess of capital gains, and interest and expenses that are not deductible under section 265).
+- 1. Positive adjustments for certain effectively connected income items that are excluded from ECTI but must be included in computing ECEP (such as tax-exempt interest income). - 2.
+Positive adjustments for certain items deducted in computing ECTI but cannot be deducted in computing ECEP.
+Include adjustments for certain deductions claimed in computing ECTI, such as (a) excess of percentage depletion over cost depletion,

+- (b) excess of accelerated depreciation over straight line depreciation (but only if 20% or more of the foreign corporation's gross income from all sources is U.S. source), and - (c) capital loss carrybacks and carryovers. - 3.
+Negative adjustments for certain deductible items (that are allocable to effectively connected income) that cannot be deducted in computing ECTI but must be deducted in computing ECEP (such as Federal income taxes, capital losses in excess of capital gains, and interest and expenses that are not deductible under section 265).